How to inject Wegovy

 • Inject Wegovy into a different place each week to minimise the risk of irritation, soreness, and redness at the injection site.

-Aside from that these instructions will help you to take Wegovy correctly:
+For each dosage excluding Wegovy 7.2mg, these instructions will help you to take Wegovy correctly and safely:

 Step 1: Check the needle for signs of damage